-While any of us would be hard pressed to know the intense pressure Olympians must experience as they train and compete, we all definitely experience our own pressures and anxieties that challenge us day in and day out.
+While any of us would be hard pressed to know the intense pressure Olympians must experience as they train and compete, we all definitely experience our own pressures and anxieties that challenge us each day.
 If mindfulness practice is helping top athletes handle the enormous psychological strain they endure, it’s likely it will help you, too.

 Another client has also taken to mindfulness and self-compassion as adaptive coping mechanisms designed to help him handle the panic he feels when he has to give presentations at work.
-He has found the practice to be so helpful, he recently wondered in a session why more of us don’t use these skills to navigate the high-stress environment in which we live and work.
+He has found the practice to be so helpful that he recently wondered in a session why more of us don’t use these skills to navigate the high-stress environments in which we live and work.

 Informal mindfulness, or “everyday mindfulness” can be a very effective way to reduce the internal experience of stress and anxiety, without the added pressure of having to formally sit down to meditate.
 So what does “informal practice” look like and what does it entail?

 Informal mindfulness practice means practicing mindfulness in the midst of your daily life.
-Like while eating breakfast, or brushing your teeth, or in a traffic jam, or waiting for the subway to arrive, or while riding the subway, or walking down the street, or running on the treadmill, or taking a shower, or…honestly, this list is endless, but I think you get the point.
+Take time to practice mindfulness while eating breakfast, brushing your teeth, sitting in a traffic jam, waiting for the subway to arrive, while riding the subway, while walking down the street, while running on the treadmill, or taking a shower, or…honestly, this list is endless.
+I think you get the point.

-Mindfulness is simply paying attention on purpose to the present moment as it is, with curiosity and non-judgment.
+Mindfulness is simply the act of purposely paying attention to the present moment as it is, with curiosity and not judgment.
 And seriously, you can learn to do this throughout your busy day for maximum benefits.

 This is harder than it sounds, but an important first step.
-For instance, while getting ready in the morning, you’re automatically going through the motions, while your mind is incessantly replaying the pitch you have to deliver later today over and over ad nauseam.
+For instance, while getting ready in the morning, you’re automatically going through the motions, while your mind is incessantly replaying the pitch you have to deliver later today over and over, ad nauseam.
 Just make a point to notice that you’re thinking, and suddenly you’ll find yourself standing in your bathroom brushing your teeth, instead of in the boardroom pitching your idea.
 Don’t judge yourself.
 Don’t fret.
-Just notice: thinking.
+Just notice that you are thinking.

 2. Notice your body.

-Our bodies are always in the present moment; it is our minds that are always racing to the past or future.
+Our bodies are always in the present moment; it is our minds that race to the past or future.
 But now that you’ve done step one and you’ve noticed the nonstop chatter of your mind, let go of the thoughts and come to your senses.
 See what’s right in front of you, whether it’s your own reflection in the bathroom mirror, or a stranger’s face sitting across from you on the train.
 Pay attention to what you hear.
-Open your ears and listen, even if just to the sound of your own breathing.
-Notice your skin; what do you feel?
+Open your ears and listen, even if you just to the sound of your own breathing.
+Notice your skin.
+What do you feel?
 If you’re in the shower, feel the water on your body.
 What smells are you aware of?
 Is someone cooking nearby?
 Can you make out what dish they’re preparing?
-Notice if you’re feeling hot or cold, anxious, angry or calm.
+Notice if you’re feeling hot or cold, anxious, angry, or calm.
 Just take a few seconds and pay attention to what you’re aware of in your body.
 Do this for 3 slow breaths.
-If your mind pulls you away immediately back to your thoughts, just notice thinking again and bring your attention back to your body.
+If your mind immediately pulls you away and back to your thoughts, then just notice thinking again and bring your attention back to your body.

-3. Get on with your day, and repeat steps 1 and 2 as often as you can remember.
+3. Get on with your day, and repeat steps 1 and 2 as often as you can remember to do so.

-If you’re interested in reaping the benefits of mindfulness and improving your state of mind, your mood, your relationships, or – like Olympians – your performance, and you’re concerned about finding time, try practicing mindfulness.
-And just like top athletes, the more often you practice, the more likely you are to succeed.
+If you’re interested in reaping the benefits of mindfulness and improving your state of mind, your mood, your relationships, or – like Olympians – your performance, and you’re concerned about finding time, then try practicing mindfulness.
+Just like top athletes, the more often you practice, the more likely you are to succeed.